niranjan4560/dark-pattern-detector/README.md

 ## 💡 Interview Talking Points

 **"How does the AI detection work?"**
-> "I engineered a structured prompt for Gemini 1.5 Flash that instructs it to analyze 10 specific dark pattern categories.
-The scraper extracts high-signal content — buttons, forms, price elements, urgency text — before sending to Gemini.
-This keeps the AI focused on manipulation indicators rather than general page content."
+> "I engineered a structured prompt for Gemini 2.5 Flash that instructs it to analyze 10 specific dark pattern categories.
+The scraper extracts high-signal content — buttons, forms, price elements, urgency text — before sending it to Gemini.
+This keeps the AI focused on manipulation indicators rather than general page content.
+I also built a model fallback chain so if Google deprecates a model version, the app automatically tries the next one instead of breaking."

 **"How would this scale to 1M users?"**
 > "I'd add Redis caching for repeated URL analyses (same URL within 24h returns cached result), PostgreSQL read replicas for analytics queries, and Celery for async scraping to handle request spikes.
-The Gemini API has rate limits so a job queue would prevent overwhelming it."
+The Gemini API has rate limits, so a job queue would prevent overwhelming it."

 **"Why PostgreSQL over MongoDB?"**
 > "The data is highly relational — analyses have patterns, patterns have community reports, all feeding analytics aggregations.
 SQL window functions make the leaderboard queries clean.
 A document store would complicate the join logic without adding value here."

 **"What's the credibility scoring algorithm?"**
 > "Each pattern has a severity weight — Critical=40, High=25, Medium=15, Low=5.
 I multiply by AI confidence score and deduct from 100.
 It reflects real harm potential — a high-confidence critical pattern tanks the score more than a low-confidence minor issue."

+**"What was the hardest bug to fix?"**
+> "Google deprecated the Gemini model I originally used mid-deployment — it returned a 404 in production despite working locally.
+I fixed it by adding a fallback chain that tries several model versions in order, with logging so I can see which one succeeds.
+That's the kind of resilience real production systems need."

 ---